ypriverol/os-proteomics/manuscript.md

 - Closed—source, platform—specific software has caused lock—in effects, restricting users to specific tools and hindering innovation.
 Until recently, major instrument vendors lacked open—source, cross—platform libraries for data access, limiting data reuse and algorithm development.
 Thermo Fisher's RawFileReader library marks progress, enabling tools like ThermoRawFileParser [31755270] and PRIDE Archive USI [39494541,34183830].
-This idea has been recently extended for Bruker timsTOF data with the library timsrust (https://github.com/MannLabs/timsrust/), which is open—source and used by Sage.
+This idea has been recently extended for Bruker timsTOF data with the timsrust library (https://github.com/MannLabs/timsrust/), which is open—source and already used by tools like Sage.

 A solution to these challenges is offered by open—source software (OSS) which is also aligned with the FAIR Principles (Findable, Accessible, Interoperable, Reusable), initially established for scientific data [26978244].
 FAIR principles were expanded in 2022 for research software (FAIR4RS) to address the growing recognition of research software as a foundational research asset [36241754].
 Following FAIR4RS principles empowers proteomics with OSS tools that are not only accessible but also foster community—driven development, rigorous validation, and transparent sharing of methodologies [37768885, 36241754].
 OSS has demonstrated clear benefits in increasing the accessibility, usability, and visibility of scientific software [30212065].